Shortcuts to Adiabaticity in Krylov Space: Krylov expansion

 It is not obvious that the variational method can give the exact AGP even when all of the possible operators are incorporated in the trial form of the AGP by nested commutators.
 When the AGP satisfies $|\partial H\rangle-iL|A\rangle=0$, which is a sufficient condition of Eq.~(\ref{eqfora2}), we have discussed that the Krylov dimension is even and that the matrix $L$ as well as $B$ are invertible.
 Then, the minimization procedure gives the exact AGP $|A\rangle=-iL^{-1}|\partial H\rangle$.

 On the other hand, when the Krylov dimension is odd, $L$ is not invertible and special care is required for the zero-eigenvalue state.
 The zero-eigenvalue state of $L$ denoted by $|\phi_L\rangle$ is obtained in the same way as that of $B$, Eq.~(\ref{phi}), and is written by a linear combination of even basis $\{|\theta_{2k}\rangle\}_{k=0}^{(d-1)/2}$.
-It is orthogonal to the AGP as $\langle\phi_L|A\rangle=0$ and the cost function is decomposed as \be G[A]&=&\langle\partial H|P|\partial H\rangle \no\\ &&+\left(\langle\partial H|Q+i\langle A|L\right) \left(Q|\partial H\rangle -iL|A\rangle\right), \ee where $P=|\phi_L\rangle\langle \phi_L|$ and $Q=1-P$ are projection operators.
-The first term does not affect the variational procedure and the minimization of the second term gives \be |A\rangle = -i(QLQ)^{-1}Q|\partial H\rangle. \ee This is the solution of $L\left(|\partial H\rangle -iL|A\rangle\right)=0$, which means that the variational method gives the exact AGP.
+It is orthogonal to the AGP as $\langle\phi_L|A\rangle=0$, and the cost function is decomposed as \be G[A]&=&\langle\partial H|P|\partial H\rangle \no\\ &&+\left(\langle\partial H|Q+i\langle A|L\right) \left(Q|\partial H\rangle -iL|A\rangle\right), \ee where $P=|\phi_L\rangle\langle \phi_L|$ and $Q=1-P$ are projection operators.
+The first term does not affect the variational procedure, and the minimization of the second term gives \be |A\rangle = -i(QLQ)^{-1}Q|\partial H\rangle. \ee This is the solution of $L\left(|\partial H\rangle -iL|A\rangle\right)=0$, which means that the variational method gives the exact AGP.

 We note that the trial form of the AGP must include all possible operators from the nested commutators at odd order to find the exact AGP from the variational method.
 When we consider a restricted number of operators, the minimization gives an approximate AGP.
-This procedure is equivalent to considering a restricted number of basis operators for the Krylov expansion, as we show in an example in the following section.
+This procedure is essentially equivalent to considering a restricted number of basis operators for the Krylov expansion.
+However, as we explicitly show in the following examples, the variational procedure does not necessarily lead to the result from the Krylov expansion.
+This is because the coefficients of the AGP in the variational method are optimized in the truncated space.

-A notable remark is that we can find the exact AGP even when we generalize the cost function as \be G[A]={\rm Tr}[\rho(H)\left(\partial H-i{\cal L}A\right)^2]. \ee This form is useful when the dimension of the Hilbert space is infinite and when the spectrum is continuous.
-Although the exact AGP must be independent of $\rho(H)$, the approximate AGP is generally dependent on it and it is an interesting problem to study how the choice of $\rho(H)$ affects the approximate AGP.
+A significant fact is that we can find the exact AGP associated with a generalized cost function of the form \be G[A]={\rm Tr}[\rho(H)\left(\partial H-i{\cal L}A\right)^2]. \ee This form is useful when the dimension of the Hilbert space is infinite and when the spectrum is continuous.
+Although the exact AGP must be independent of $\rho(H)$, the approximate AGP is generally dependent on it.
+In the variational method, we usually set a constant $\rho(H)$.
+It may be possible to use a different $\rho(H)$ for the variational calculation.
+However, even when all possible operators are incorporated, it is not evident that the variational method gives the exact result, which is independent on the choice of $\rho(H)$.
+The Krylov method states the requirements for $\rho(H)$ explicitly and clarifies that the result is independent on that choice.